-The "z<x>" command is used to zero the angular rate sensor biases.
-This command does not "zero" the angle output!
+The "z<x>" command is used to zero the rate sensor outputs.
 This should be an essential part of your strategy in using the DMU effectively.
 Stabilized pitch and roll angles are calculated by integrating the output of the angular rate sensors.
 Rate sensors are subject to small offsets in the angular rate measurement.
-A constant offset error in angular rate will integrate into an error in angle that increases linearly with time -- angular drift.
-The VG600AA uses accelerometers to correct the calculated angle, but in a dynamic situation, the accelerometers will be an inaccurate indication of the angle due to motional accelerations.
+A constant offset error in angular rate will integrate into an error in angle that increases linearly with time - angular drift.
+The VG300CB and VG600CA use accelerometers to correct the calculated angle, but in a dynamic situation, the accelerometers will be an inaccurate indication of the angle due to motional accelerations.
 The DMU rate sensors should therefore be zeroed to maintain the best accuracy.